StefanoCarotti/Spin-Glass-Graph-Neural-Networks/README.md

 # AI Model for Physics Project

 ## Task 1: Graph Neural Network (GNN) for Spin Glass Systems
+## Task 2: Comparing the performance of GNN and MLPs

 ### Project Overview
 The goal of this project is to develop a Graph Neural Network (GNN) to study **spin glass systems**.
 A spin glass is a magnetic system represented as a graph, where: